I Love Sassy Little Chis!

 Number one rule: never, ever be afraid of your Chi, not even for an instant!
-Never ignore or excuse threatening behavior of any kind, for any reason.
+Never ignore or excuse the threatening behavior of any kind, for any reason.
 Not because it scared you, not because it ended quickly, and certainly not because you thought it was cute.
 Don’t let other family members ignore it either.
 If you do, it will escalate into snapping and even biting.
-If they got away with it once, believe me, it will happen again!
+Let them get away with it once, believe me, it will happen again!

 It’s attitude adjustment time!